Mask Arts Company

 129 pages

 If you can find this book, grab it.
 The Commedia dell'Arte character descriptions are some of the best that I've ever read.
 Brighella's description is exact and Kennard covers Brighella's many relatives.
 The women of the Commedia dell'Arte are well covered.
 You will even find an amazing short, strong monologue, what I assume was a verbal lazzi, by Isabella Andreini going into the relationships of women with young lovers and old men marrying young women.
-Isabella Andreini does not hold anything back this verbal lazzi.
+Isabella Andreini does not hold anything back in this verbal lazzi.

 Kennard covers possible connections that lead up to the Commedia dell'Arte and the relationship with the scenario and elements of Greek plays.
 He does not shy away from the scatological elements of the Commedia dell'Arte; even covering wild very early Commedia dell'Arte performance before Royalty where the performers were not wearing much.